MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     integrator = {string} -> "v-verlet"

-With the :code:`integrator` keyword the user can choose the integrator type which should be applied.
+With the ``integrator`` keyword the user can choose the integrator type which should be applied.

 Possible options are: